 Last month in Thailand a Thai man murdered his four children after efforts to reunite with his estranged wife failed.
 In June 2015, a similar story was reported.
 Another Thai father, suffering from depression, committed suicide at his home in Nakhon Si Thammarat province not before murdering his two daughters and son.
 His wife had deserted the family.
 The Thai man, named as Phaisarl Yossuk, was only forty years of age but could not accept his fate two days after his wife walked out of the family home.
 Such stories are quite common in Thailand and occur almost on a daily basis in one form or another.

-Thailand has a high murder rate but it is difficult to record accurately
+A high murder rate but difficult to record accurately

 Darker side to life in Thailand

 The exotic surroundings, sunshine and laid back image of Thailand is loved by foreigners and is essentially true for foreigners visiting and living in the country.